saraimmtech/saraimmtech.github.io/README.md

 `let dA_right = rightKnob.angle - lastAngles.right;`

-Instead of using absolute angles, the system measures the angular deviation per image.
-These deviations are then converted into linear movements:
+Instead of using absolute angles, the sketch measures how much each knob has rotated since the last frame.
+These angular changes are then converted into linear movement:

 `let dx = dA_left  * (speedFactor * 60); `

 `let dy = dA_right * (speedFactor * 60); `

-This design decision:

-  - Prevents sudden jumps.
-  - Promotes slow, continuous interaction.
-  - Imitates the inertia of physical mechanisms.

-The pen is restricted to the buffer boundaries, preserving the edges of the “screen.”
+This approach avoids sudden jumps, encourages slow and continuous interaction, and introduces a sense of inertia similar to physical mechanisms.
+The stylus is constrained to the boundaries of the buffer, preserving the edges of the drawing surface.

 **Drawing as Accumulation**

 `buffer.line(prevStylus.x, prevStylus.y, stylus.x, stylus.y); `

-Every frame leaves a permanent mark.
-There is no undo button—only delete.
-This creates a subtle pressure toward intentionality and patience, qualities that also characterize analog drawing tools.
+Each frame leaves behind a permanent mark.
+There is no undo, and no way to correct a line once it has been drawn.
+This creates a subtle pressure toward patience and intentionality, echoing the constraints of analog drawing tools.

 **Frame and Interface Design**

-The surrounding red frame is purely graphical in nature, but plays an important role in perception: it contextualizes the interaction as an object rather than a canvas.
+The red frame surrounding the drawing area is purely graphical, but it plays an important role in how the sketch is perceived.
+It frames the interaction as an object or device rather than an open canvas:

 `rect(0, 0, width, height, 28); `

 `text('ETCH A SKETCH', width/2, 28); `

-This design reinforces the metaphor and encourages the user to adopt a playful, exploratory mindset.
+This reinforces the metaphor and invites a more playful, exploratory approach to drawing.

 **Reflection**

-This system demonstrates how simple mathematical relationships—angular change, linear mapping, and constraint—can produce rich generative behavior when paired with a strong interaction metaphor.
+This sketch shows how relatively simple relationships—angular change, linear mapping, and constraint—can produce rich generative behavior when paired with a strong interaction metaphor.
+The drawing emerges over time through use, rather than through direct control, positioning the system somewhere between a drawing tool and a generative machine.

 ## Lesson 06 - Faces / Parametric Generators - Parametric design through faces